lionyouko/veinsgym_lowerloss/README.md

 You may want to recompile/rebuild if not working with the binaries here.

+You will want to run either noconnection config or MultipleGymsOne config.
+MultipleGyms is a postponed idea.
+Make sure to put 5555 port at TrivialRL if you will try General config.

-Attention that there is no snakemake or similar, so it must be compiled that way for now.
+Attention that there is no snakemake or similar, so it must be compiled using omnet IDE for now.